What is tongue-tie?

 What causes tongue-tie?

-The tongue and the floor of the mouth fuse together when an embryo is growing in the womb.
-Over time, the tongue separates from the floor of the mouth.
-Eventually, only a thin cord of tissue (the frenulum, or lingual frenulum) connects the bottom of the tongue to the mouth floor.
+Your tongue and the floor of your mouth fuse together in the womb.
+Over time, your tongue separates from the floor of your mouth.
+Eventually, only a thin band of tissue (the lingual frenulum) connects the bottom of your tongue to the floor of your mouth.

 Diagnosis and Tests